 The teacher was sued by a student, Mr. B, for emotionally abusing the student.
 Mr. B said, "I made the students solve problems they didn't understand on the blackboard, humiliating them," and "I made certain students do not clean up."

-The police, who launched an investigation, determined that the report was a legitimate educational activity and discretionary act within the scope of the teacher's authority to provide life guidance, and concluded that there was no evidence of emotional child abuse by teacher A.
+The police, who launched an investigation, determined that the report was a legitimate educational activity and discretionary act within the scope of the teacher's authority to provide guidance, and concluded that there was no evidence of emotional child abuse by teacher A.

 The North Jeolla branch of the Korean Teachers and Education Workers Union, which has offered legal support to Teacher A, said that this was a “natural outcome” but called for the preparation of fundamental measures to deal with indiscriminate reports of child abuse.